Don't let enjoying a lunch or dinner out at a restaurant ruin your healthy eating goals. Follow my easy tips for how to eat healthy at restaurants!

 5. Ask about preparation.

 Truth: Chefs are trained to use lots of butter and salt to heighten flavors.
 Duh, right?
 It tastes good.
 They do this because, if you add butter or salt on most anything, it tastes better which makes the customer happy which means more business in the future.
-They're not there for your health.
+They're not usually there for your health.
 They're there to feed you tasty food.

 If you're concerned about the butter or salt in your food, don't be afraid to ask your server how the food is prepared.
 If you find out what you want is actually loaded with oil or butter, either ask for it to be prepared differently or choose something else.